syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-#NUM! - occurs if number is not a valid octal number and if if places is negative.
+&#35;NUM! - occurs if number is not a valid octal number and if if places is negative.

-#VALUE! - occurs if places is non-numeric.
+&#35;VALUE! - occurs if places is non-numeric.

 #### Example:

 ![C:/Users/ApoorvahR/Desktop/28.png](Calculate-functions_images/Calculate-functions_img97.png)

+_OCT2BIN_

 ### OCT2HEX